pittcsc/pittcswiki/docs/setup-dev.md

 # How to get started developing!

-If you are curious about how this project works and want to become a serious contributer - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/)
+If you want to just contribute text - you can just follow this page.
+You only have to do this if you want to add new functionality or interactive elements.!

+## Set up

 I recommened using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack